KEYFIAI/KIPS/KIPS/kip-3.md

 ## Specification

 ### Overview
-The proposed allocations for the 5.3m KEYFI are as followes:
+The proposed allocations for the 5.3m KEYFI are as follows:

 Bridge Liquidity
 * 500,000 KEYFI for BSC Bridge
 * 500,000 KEYFI for Polygon Bridge
-* An additional 500,000 KEYFI on the BSC side and Polygon side will also be added to Bridge liquidity.
-The remainder will be used for the staking rewards pool.
+* A matching 500,000 KEYFI balance on the BSC and Polygon chains will also be added to Bridge Liquidity.
+The remainder of tokens will be used for the staking rewards pool.

 KeyFi DAO Treasury
 * 1,000,000 KEYFI tokens to be transferred to the DAO contract